-Author has written 8 stories for X-Men, Pirates of the Caribbean, Book X-overs, Misc.
-Comics, and Doctor Who.
+Author has written 9 stories for X-Men, Pirates of the Caribbean, Book X-overs, Misc.
+Comics, Doctor Who, and Discworld.

 I'm a middle-aged grandmother who, ever since I was able to read, has wanted to be Spider-man when I grow up .
 At this point, I don't think I'm going to grow up, so I guess I won't be slinging any webs either.